xrzhuang/mapsapi/README.md

 LAST PART!
 Let's deploy!

 Because of our starter, we're going to have to deploy in a bit of a different way.
 First let's do

+`yarn add surge`

+You should be in the root directory of your project, **workshop-ws-04-23-maps**.
+Next run

+`yarn run build`

+This creates a build folder, which contains all the production code you need to deploy your project.
+Then, cd into the `build` directory.

+Now, just run `surge`!
+And you're done!

 ### Extra Credit